The Army National Guard GED Plus Program was operational from 2006 through 2013 and it doesn’t exist in this form

 More than 30 million Americans lack a high school or equivalent diploma and programs like this are helping to raise the education level of the American workforce.

-GED students looking to enroll in the program needed to attain at least a score of 31 on the Armed Forces Qualification Test and meet enlistment requirements.
+GED students looking to enroll in the program needed to attain at least a score of 31 on this Armed Forces Qualification Test and meet enlistment requirements.
 This is higher than what high school grads are required to score and though a GED is not bad at all, high school grads are treated somewhat differently

 Those who qualified, entered a 15- to 22-days long program, based on their test scores prior to enlisting.
 The program included academic preparation and basic military combat training.
 The program gave many students that dropped out of high school another chance to move forward positively with their lives.